 See below for a variety of different funding opportunities that may be available for Water Resources Science (WRS) graduate students.
-Please note that employment, grant, and fellowship announcements will be sent to your umn.edu email address by the WRS office as they become available.
+Please note that employment, grant, and fellowship announcements will be emailed to you as they become available.

-Eligibility - When funds are available, students will be awarded travel grants based on the following criteria:
+Eligibility - Students are eligible for reimbursement based on the following criteria:

-- A limit of $1,000 per student, per fiscal year, has been set by the WRS program.
-Students who have met this limit will be eligible again the next fiscal year;
+- A limit of $1,000 per student per academic year (Aug.
+1-July 31) has been set by the WRS program.
+Students who have met this limit will be eligible to apply again the next academic year.

-The DGS will assess your funding request and notify you of the decision within 2 weeks of the application deadline.
+The DGS will assess all funding requests and notify students of their decision within 2 weeks of the application deadline.

 University of Minnesota Graduate School